WELLNESS PROGRAMS

 Mondays & Wednesdays 3-4pm

-Our Parkinson's Exercise Program is a fitness program designed to empower people with Parkinson's Disease (PD) by optimizing their physical function and helping to delay the progression of symptoms.
-Each class includes exercises to improve cardiovascular endurance, strength, flexibility and balance.
+Our chair-based fitness programs are designed to empower Active Older Adults 50+ and people living with Parkinson's Disease (PD) by optimizing physical function and helping to promote overall strength and stability.
+Each class includes exercises to improve cardiovascular endurance, strength, flexibility, and balance.

 Current Session: